10 Brands Making High Rise Jeans for Men

 Two signs you need more rise: you cannot pull the jeans up high enough on your waist, or the crotch is tight when you do.
 Too much rise and the jean will sag under the crotch.

+100% cotton denim provides a stable rise measurement.
 The back rise seam undergoes more stress than any other seam on a jean.
 During wear, the back rise will stretch one inch or more, even on all-cotton jeans.
-This stretch is temporary and the rise reverts back to its original measurements during the washing and drying process.
+This stretch is temporary and the rise reverts to its original measurements after laundering.

 How to determine your target rise measurement